CRogers : August 30, 2015 9:09 am : Blog

 A Responsive WordPress Theme is the latest trend in WordPress website design.
 These new WordPress themes “resize” to fit any internet device.
-No need for a separate mobile template to showcase your WordPress site properly on a mobile device or tablet.
+No need for a separate mobile template or plugin to showcase your WordPress site properly on a mobile device or tablet.
+Resizing for a particular internet browser window works smoothly using the stylesheet for the theme.

 Due to the particular growing popularity to access websites on tablets and smartphones, it has become increasingly popular for multipurpose devices to reveal a beautifully designed website.
 Your website will adjust properly, no matter if one is using a tablet, netbook, TV, iPad or smartphone.